 Clinical Research Associate Certification and Certificate Programs

 A clinical research associate (CRA) monitors clinical trials and studies as an independent freelancer or for a research organization.
 CRAs meet with patients, practice FDA-approved methodology, conduct research and ensure that clinical trials adhere to established state and national regulations.
-Undergraduate- and graduate-level certificate programs are available; they typically require a commitment of only one academic year.
+Undergraduate and graduate certificate programs are available in this field, and these typically require a commitment of one academic year.
+Voluntary certification is available through the Association of Clinical Research Professionals or the Society of Clinical Research Associates.

 Certificate in Clinical Research Associate